 If phone calls are often ignored, what about emails?
 Unfortunately, emails are often missed by customers as well.
 Only 20% of all emails are read, which means there’s a good chance that some of your emails will never be opened by your customers.

-In contrast, 98% of text messages are opened.
+In contrast, text messaging statistics say that 98% of text messages are opened.
 While email is still a preferred method of communication, if you’re having trouble getting in touch with a customer, you may want to try texting first.
 And if you need to follow up to make sure a customer has received a previous communication, text messaging can be the most effective way to do so.

 78% of customers respond to texts in 10 minutes or less